 Student Conduct in conjunction with Oklahoma State University Athletic supports and aids in behavioral concerns of students involving the illegal consumption of alcohol at home football games.
 Student Conduct employees work with OSUPD to eject intoxicated students who have violated alcohol policies from the stadium.
-The staff will meet with these students at a later date, and if found responsible will give students specific sanctions related to game day.
-Some of these sanctions include, Game-Day Community Service, Sobriety Check-in station, and a SMART Class.
+The staff will meet with these students in the coming weeks and if they are found responsible will give students specific sanctions related to game day.
+Some of these sanctions include: Game-Day Community Service, Sobriety Check-in station, and a SMART Class.